-For Loop CTO Ali Salhi, MS ’18, Maryland Smith was a place to learn about the importance of learning through challenges.
+For Loop CTO Ali Salhi, MS in Business Analytics ’18, Maryland Smith was a place to learn about the importance of learning through challenges.

 “We need to be learning every day in order to do well in a job,” said Salhi, who was recently named to Forbes' Social Impact 30 Under 30 list.
 “Smith taught me that by encouraging continuous learning and involvement in extracurricular activities outside the classroom, leaning into daily challenges.”